-Key point: If you’re using a plugin tool for WordPress, like Monster Insights, then this data can be found within WordPress.
+Key point: If you’re using a plugin tool for WordPress, like Monster Insights, you can find this data within WordPress.

-On the left-hand panel, you will be able to access a number of different reports.
+On the left-hand panel, you will be able to access a number of different reports, including:

-- Audience tab will show you data about your users.
+- Audience tab: Shows you data about your users.

-- Acquisition tab will show where your users have come from.
+- Acquisition tab: Show where your users have come from.

-- Behavior tab will show what your users do once they arrive on your site.
+- Behavior tab: Shows what your users do once they arrive on your site.

-- Conversion tab will show how well you are doing against the goals you’ve set for yourself.
+- Conversion tab: Show how well you are doing against the goals you’ve set for yourself.

 Key point: If you’re unsure what any of the metrics mean whilst you’re browsing through Google Analytics, you can hover over the name.

 Google Analytics is one of the most powerful free web analytics tools at your disposal.
-For WordPress users of all levels syncing your Analytics with WordPress will enable you to consistently improve the way your website performs.
-Specific questions on how to do something in Google Analytics?
-Ask in the comments!
+For WordPress users of all levels, syncing your Analytics with WordPress will enable you to consistently improve the way your website performs.
+Do you have specific questions on how to do something in Google Analytics?
+Just ask in the comments section below.

 Is Google Analytics for WordPress only?
 Or i can use it for my pure HTML/PHP Website?